Pages

 Christmas wreaths are made of cypress branches and are decorated with red coffee berries and ribbons.
 Most homes, shops and important buildings are decorated with Christmas lights.

-gift bringer is often 'Niño dios' (Child God, meaning Jesus) or 'Colacho' (another name for St. Nicholas).
+In Costa Rica, the gift bringer is often 'Niño dios' (Child God, meaning Jesus) or 'Colacho' (another name for St. Nicholas).

 On Christmas Eve, everyone puts on their best clothes and goes to Midnight Mass.
 In Costa Rica it's called the 'Misa de Gallo (Mass of the Rooster); it's also called that in Spain.